Preparing, attracting, and retaining talent to meet your needs

 The success of this initiative is attributable to employer input, data-driven recommendations, and the actions of the work groups directly impacting the region’s efforts in growing, recruiting, developing, and retaining talent in the Lehigh Valley.

-To find out more about LVEDC’s talent supply initiatives, contact Karianne Gelinas, Director of Talent Supply, at [email protected].
+To find out more about LVEDC’s talent supply initiatives, contact Karianne Gelinas, Vice President of Business Development and Talent Supply, at [email protected].